Queered/FUD-ReverseShell/README.md

 ** t.me/extortment for more projects like this**

+# COMPILE IT WITH nexe NPM PACKAGE TO MAKE IT CROSS PLATFROM/FUD

 Project Name: Dudullu Kabusu | Nightmare of dudullu.

 Dudullu is a hood in turkey that I used to live in.